exograd/smtp-sandbox/README.md

 # Introduction
-This repository contains a complete E-Mail infrastructure to easly test E-Mail part of any application.
+This repository contains a complete fake E-Mail infrastructure.

 # Contact
 If you find a bug or have any question, feel free to open a Github issue